 That depends on where you're staying and on how much you like to walk.
 Our article, The Ultimate Guide to Where to Stay in St. Augustine, will help you find the accommodations that suit your travel style.
 If you're staying in our Historic Downtown region, you'll find that the area you'll frequent most is a bit less than 640 acres (or one square mile.)
 I've provided that 640-acre thing because it seems like a much bigger number than one square mile.
 While you can easily amble for a half hour or less to get from one corner of Historic Downtown to another, please understand that there are many little streets full of shops, restaurants, historic sites, and attractions along the way.
 It's possible to walk many enjoyable miles during one weekend in St. Augustine.
 Reasonably fit people who are staying downtown will find they don't need a vehicle for much of their stay.

-If the beach is your thing and you’ve reserved a place to stay along the 40+ miles of beaches found in St. Johns County, in some areas, you’ll be able to walk to some nearby shops and restaurants — especially in the small communities of Vilano Beach and St. Augustine Beach.
+If the beach is your thing and you've reserved a place to stay along the 40+ miles of beaches, you'll be able to walk to some nearby shops and restaurants — only in the small communities of Vilano Beach and St. Augustine Beach.
 Please note that, depending on the beach, there may not be a sidewalk along A1A, so consider that when you make your plans.
-Frankly, if you're staying near most of our beaches, you’ll probably need motorized transportation to get around for food, fun, and to visit historic downtown.
+Frankly, if you're staying near most of our beaches, you'll probably need motorized transportation to get around for food, fun, and to visit historic downtown.

 Photo courtesy of FloridasHistoricCoast.com.